 But most importantly, the information on Puerto Rico by GPS will not be of the highly structured, denatured and “sanitized” variety found on many travel sites.
 Here you’ll find the real thing: unadulterated, raw and real.
 That is my personal promise to you!

 Puerto Rico has everything!

 It’s all here!
 But sadly, most people never get to experience it.
-Most tourists spend less than a day on the Island.
+Most tourists visit Puerto Rico just for a day.
 They arrive by ship, dock at San Juan bay, and spend around eight hours in the Old City.
 That’s it!!!
 And, since many of them don’t know their way around, they generally see the two forts (San Felipe del Morro and San Cristobal) and spend the rest of the day wandering around the old city without grasping the full importance of what it is that they’re seeing.

 Well, that’s what I’m here to change!